What is Holmes-Adie syndrome?

 Its direct cause is unknown but may involve an infection and damage to nerve cells in the ciliary ganglion, an area of the brain that controls eye movement, and the dorsal root ganglion, an area of the spinal cord that is involved in the autonomic nervous system.
 People with the syndrome also may sweat excessively; the combination of symptoms is sometimes known as Ross syndrome.

 Holmes-Adie syndrome is not life threatening or disabling, but the loss of deep tendon reflexes is permanent.
-Treatment, if any, may involve reading classes and eye drops.
+Treatment, if any, may involve reading glasses and eye drops.
 Surgery to sever the involved sympathetic nerve may reduce excessive sweating.

 How can I or my loved one help improve care for people with Holmes-Adie syndrome?